Toward Effective Liouvillian Integration

+By design the covering kills the monodromy of $\nabla$.
+Consequently all residues of $\nabla_{\G}$, including the ones along irreducible components of $E$, are integers.
 Therefore we have a closed rational $1$-form $\omega_{\mathcal G}$ defining $\mathcal G$ with poles over the irreducible components of $\Res(\nabla)$ with residues smaller than or equal to $-1$; and leaving invariant the curves over the irreducible components of $\Res(\nabla)$ with residues strictly greater than $-1$.